Can You Ship Cars?

 Insure Your Four-Wheeler

-The transit process is complicated and your car is exposed to damage.
-Your four-wheeler should be insured before shipping.
-This is usually done by the transporting company.
+The transit process is complicated, and your car may be damaged.
+Therefore, your four-wheeler should be insured before shipping.
+The transporting company usually does this.
 Ask your mover about their insurance policy.
-Read the policy document and understand the extent to which your vehicle is covered.
+Read the policy document to understand how much your vehicle is covered.

 Prepare Your Vehicle For Shifting

 - Clean your vehicle inside and out.
-This will help both you and your shipping company to understand the condition of the vehicle.
-It is also important that your ride does not carry soil that could compromise the agriculture of your destination.
+This will help both you and your shipping company understand its condition.
+It is also crucial that your ride does not carry soil that could compromise the agriculture of your destination.

 - Check the condition of your vehicle.
-During transit, your ride might be damaged.
-If your vehicle arrives in a poorer condition, you should be compensated by your auto movers.
-Inspecting your ride is your evidence of the original state of your automobile.
+It might be damaged during transit.
+If your car arrives in a poorer condition, you should be compensated by your auto movers should pay you.
+Inspecting your ride is evidence of its original state.
 Your transporter should give you a bill of lading to document the condition of your car.

-- Clear personal contents: The customs do not allow a hauling company to carry personal items.
-Note that your insurance does not cover household items.
-In addition to the personal contents, remove any removable parts of the vehicle.
-If you are in doubt, talk to your shipper about the parts you can leave in the vehicle.
-In the case that you leave some items, list them accordingly before moving.
+- Precise personal contents: Customs do not allow a hauling company to carry personal items, and your insurance does not cover household items.
+In addition to the individual contents, remove any removable parts of the vehicle.
+Talk to your shipper if you doubt which parts you can leave in the car, talk to your shipper.
+If you leave some items, list them accordingly before moving.

-- Leave only a ¼ of your tank full: If your tank has more fuel than necessary, you might be charged degassing costs.
-Fuel adds to the weight of cars which limits the number of four-wheelers a shipper can transport.
+- Leave only a ¼ of your tank full.
+You might be charged degassing costs if your tank has more fuel than necessary, you might be charged degassing costs.
+Fuel adds to cars' weight, which limits the number of four-wheelers a shipper can transport.

 Open Or Covered Carrier?

 You may opt to have your car moved in an open or closed trailer.
 As their names suggest, the open carrier has no cover while the covered carrier is enclosed.
-With the open transit, you will ship for less money but your four-wheeler is exposed to weather elements and intrusion.
-On the flip side, the enclosed transport is safe from weather, public intrusion, and road debris.
-Generally speaking, both methods are safe.
+With the open transit, you will ship for less money,y but your four-wheeler will be exposed to more elements and intrusion.
+Converselye, the enclosed transport is safe from weather, public intrusion, and road debris.
+Generally speaking, both methods are secure.

 Door-To-Door Or Terminal-To-Terminal Service?